 We were not disappointed - though if you ask around, you'll realize Howe wasn’t exactly a fan favorite.
 Not everyone was thrilled with her character, as one columnist wrote that she was just an “annoying presence."
 Surveys revealed that she was one of the least favorites on the show!

-As you know, Kirstie Alley went on to be a massive success in the entertainment industry.
+As you know,the late Kirstie Alley went on to be a massive success in the entertainment industry.
 Her decades-long career has seen her in notable films, "Look Who’s Talking," "It Takes Two," "Drop Dead Gorgeous."

 Throughout the years, Alley has also appeared in numerous TV shows, both in acting roles and as herself.
 In 2010, she also starred in her reality show, documenting her journey to lose weight.
-If you're interested in Alley's journey, you’ll see it when she appears in a film set to come out on Lifetime.
+If you're interested in Alley's journey, you can see it in her Lifetime feature, “Kirstie Alley’s Big Life.”

 From the very first episode of "Cheers," we knew that Shelly Long’s loveable character, Diane Chambers, would be one of our favorites.
 She winds up having a long and drawn out on-again, off-again relationship with Sam.
 They even almost get married.
 However, we know how that all turned out.